datamus/mma-control-feature-insight/README.md

 # UFC Fight Outcome Prediction

 ## Introduction
-Predicting fight outcomes using only two features might seem unconventional, but this project is designed as a thought experiment and a bit of fun.
-Control time is a crucial aspect of the fight game, often stirring controversy.
-Despite causing no direct damage, shifts in control can significantly influence referees' opinions and swing the fight in unexpected directions.
-This project aims to explore the predictive power of control time statistics in determining UFC fight outcomes.
+Predicting fight outcomes with only two features might seem unconventional, but this project serves as a thought experiment and a bit of fun to explore the predictive power of machine learning models in the context of mixed martial arts (MMA).
+Control time is a crucial aspect of the fight game, often stirring controversy due to its significant influence on referees' decisions.
+Control can dramatically sway the outcome of a fight, even when no apparent damage is inflicted.
+This project not only aims to predict fight outcomes using control metrics but also seeks to identify which prediction method yields the best results, paving the way for a deeper analysis in the future.

 ## Experiment Setup
 - **Data**: The dataset contains information about UFC fights, including average control time and average control time against for each fighter.